ultraviolet-1986/agent_julia/README.md

 At the time of writing, this software requires `Julia` versions greater than or equal to `v1.6.0` and previous versions have not been accounted for.

+Each script contained within this repository will install any dependencies they require before execution so no extra software is required except a `Julia REPL` and a `BASH` terminal for video rendering on integrated graphics scenarios (see below).

 ## Execution Instructions